cesarderio/reading-notes/301d8/class14.md

 * ***GPO*** (Group Policy Object)

-* Control one or more Active Directorys:
+* Control one or more Active Directories:
   * containers:
     * domains
     * websites